Russia says Games 'broke the ice', hosts lead medals table

 Marco Balich, artistic executive producer of Sunday's spectacle, said that it would present a different side of Russia to the opening ceremony, which was a muscular expression of the country's strength, pride and progress.

-"As grand as the opening was, with this one they went for another side of Russia - intimate, full of heart, and they (Russian organisers) mentioned the word 'nostalgia'," Balich told Reuters.
+"As grand as the opening was, with this one they went for another side of Russia - intimate, full of heart, and they (Russian Organizers) mentioned the word 'nostalgia'," Balich told Reuters.

 The exact contents were a closely guarded secret, but again the scale and sophistication would impress, he said.